arkency/posts/posts/2014-06-29-create-run-and-manage-your-background-processes.md

   </figure>
 </p>

-Have you ever wanted to run some of your ruby program as a background service?
+Have you ever wanted to run some of your **ruby program as a background service**?
 There are a couple ways to do that starting from simple `&`, through `runit` to complex services.

-This tutorial is intended to give you a quick overview at `upstart`, which is one of the possible solutions to run and manage your background processes.
+This tutorial is intended to give you a quick overview of `upstart`, which is one of the possible solutions to run and manage your background processes.

 <!-- more -->